SunnyRaymond/SC1015-FCEC-Team-2/README.md

 Utilizing a histogram chart proves valuable for examining continuous numerical variables such as **Age**, where establishing bands or ranges can reveal significant patterns.
 Histograms show the distribution of samples across automatically determined bins or consistent ranges, aiding in addressing queries about specific age groups (e.g., Did infants have a higher survival rate?).

-Note: The x-axis of histogram visualizations denotes the count of samples or passengers.

 ### Observations

 - Infants (Age <=4) exhibited a high survival rate.